k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 The iteration over the data set starts once the originating Actor's output is connected to another Actor's input using an **Iterate** link type.

-The originating Actor's output can be a simple object such as an SQL query result set or a complex object that includes internal hierarchy such as a JSON object.
+The originating Actor's output can be a simple object (for example, an SQL query result set) or a complex object that includes internal hierarchy (for example, a JSON object).

 The **Iterate** connection can be drawn from the output object itself or from any of its elements.